 Values – refers to fields you can used as calculated fields/ values.

+This concludes the “Pivot Table” example.
 Hope you learned something new today.
-Try it out yourself and post your comments or questions here.
+Try it out yourself and explore the endless possibilities of Excel Pivot Tables.

 How useful was this post?